PGD Apprenticeships

 This apprenticeship doesn’t have a fixed cost because it’s based around competency.
 You’ll pay a weekly amount until you complete your apprenticeship.

-2025 Fees for the following apprentices are charged at $59.00 per week.
+2025 Fees for the all PGD apprenticeship courses are charged at $59.00 per week.

 Payment is set up with a direct debit to ICE (Part of Skills Group).